 Jackie Ovitt - Legal Assistant

 Jackie Ovitt graduated from Champlain College in 1984 with an Associate’s Degree in Science.
-She has been working in the legal field for 30 years and with Attorney Hurlbut for 27 years, primarily working in estate planning, estate administration, evictions, and collections.
+She has been working in the legal field for over 30 years and with Attorney Hurlbut since 1988, primarily working in estate planning, estate administration, evictions, and collections.
 She enjoys making improvements on her home, baking, reading, four wheeling, and spending time with family, friends, and her puppy.

 Matthew Glitman, Esquire